srikanth-mokkapati/modern-pluto/src/pages/index.md

     - name: 'twitter:title'
       value: Stackbit Fresh Theme
     - name: 'twitter:description'
-      value: The preview of the Fresh theme
+      value: >-
+        This is a Personal Blog of Srikanth Mokkapati.
+Find More on Technolgy, Software and Personal Finance
     - name: 'twitter:image'
       value: images/4.jpg
       relativeUrl: true